Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 • Asia Commercial Joint Stock Bank – ACB.

-However, you will not be able to find any of these banks that operates on Saturdays and Sundays.
-Therefore, if your vacation falls on a Vietnamese weekend, you need to prepare in advance.
+However, you will not be able to find any banks operating on Saturdays and Sundays.
+Therefore, if your vacation falls on weekends, you have to prepare money in advance.

-At Vietnam’s international airports like Tan Son Nhat in Ho Chi Minh City, Noi Bai in Hanoi, and Da Nang Airport in Da Nang, you will recognize several bank branches to serve money exchange demand of tourists.
+At Vietnam’s international airports, like Tan Son Nhat in Ho Chi Minh City, Noi Bai in Hanoi, and Da Nang Airport in Da Nang, you will see several bank branches that serve tourists’ money exchange demands.

-And good advice is given to you that if you have not prepared the Vietnamese money earlier, you should convert your money into VND immediately before stepping out of the airport, or using any services.
+Good advice is given that when you have yet to prepare the Vietnamese money earlier, you should convert your money into VND immediately before stepping out of the airport or using any services.

-This helps you avoid having some minor problems when your own currency is not accepted in Vietnam, but you need to buy something right away.
+This action helps you avoid minor problems when your own currency is not accepted in Vietnam when you need to buy something immediately.

 Existing denominations of Vietnam currency